eddiesmo/papers/papers/The Do's and Don'ts for CNN-based Face Verification.md

 networks.
 These practices will also guide future data collection efforts.

+# How they made the dataset
+- collect youtube videos
+- automated filtering with yolo and landmark detection projects
+- crowd source final filtering (AMT - give 50 face images to turks and ask which don't belong)
+- quality control through sentinels: give turks the same test but with 5 known correct answers, and rank the turks according to how they perform on this ground truth test.
+If they're good, trust their answers on the real tests.
+- result:
+    > we have 3,735,476 annotated frames in 22,075 videos.
+We will publicly release this massive dataset

 # Questions and experiments
 ## Do deep recognition networks trained on stills perform well on videos?
 > We study the effects of this difference between